siemens/pydcc/README.md

 ## License

-In general, the software was licensed under the [The MIT license](LICENSE.md).
-Therefore, see the LICENSE.md file in the top-level directory.
+In general, the software was licensed under the [The MIT license](LICENSE).
+Therefore, see the LICENSE file in the top-level directory.
-#

 [Data examples](data) included in this repository may contain other licenses.
 Please reffer to the license decalrations within the data examples.

 ## Background to DCC